Links to Other Pages

 "Regarding the discussion about the “Shack” in Boswall Parkway, I’m sure that this was indeed the building between the Embassy Cinema (or the supermarket building in my time) and St Margaret Mary Church.

-The Shack burnt down some time ago, early 90’s if I’m correct, due to vandalism.
+The Shack burnt down some time ago, in the early 1990s if I’m correct, due to vandalism.
 My grandad lived just along the road at the time, and saw what happened from his house.

 A new Scout hut was built to replace it, and still stands.
 It is still in use today."